|Report date||Case description|

 Case was from a compassionate-use program in a JCV+ patient who switched to ocrelizumab after 36 infusions of natalizumab.
 Assessment of the case resulted in it being reported to regulators as related to natalizumab and not ocrelizumab.3

 The patient was previously treated with natalizumab for a total of 4 years, with the last infusion in March 2018.
-The patient had had increasingly worsening neurological symptoms and MRI changes in February 2018 (reported as “exacerbation of MS”) prior to discontinuing treatment with natalizumab.
-Ocrelizumab treatment was started in May/June 2018 following a further MRI in May described as showing “further deterioration” and a lumbar puncture which was reported as negative.
+The patient had had increasingly worsening neurological symptoms and MRI changes in February 2018 (reported as “exacerbation of MS”), prior to discontinuing treatment with natalizumab.
+Ocrelizumab treatment was started in May/June 2018 following a further MRI in May described as showing “further deterioration”, and a lumbar puncture that was reported as negative.
 In August 2018, MRI changes and a positive lumbar puncture confirmed a diagnosis of PML.
-The case was reported to regulators as a carry-over PML from natalizumab as assessed by the physician.4
+The case was reported to regulators as a carry-over PML from natalizumab as assessed by the physician.3

-The patient was previously treated with natalizumab for approximately 2 years with a high anti-JCV antibody index in serum (>1.5) prior to initiation of natalizumab treatment.
+The patient was previously treated with natalizumab for approximately 2 years, with a high anti-JCV antibody index in serum (>1.5) prior to initiation of natalizumab treatment.
 The last infusion of natalizumab occurred in September 2018.
 The patient had increasingly worsening neurological symptoms and MRI changes in October 2018.
 Ocrelizumab treatment was started in November 2018 (full first dose).
-At the end of December 2018 the patient experienced further clinical deterioration.
-An MRI performed mid-January 2019 showed further changes and a CSF analysis positive for JCV DNA confirmed the diagnosis of PML.4
+At the end of December 2018, the patient experienced further clinical deterioration.
+An MRI performed mid-January 2019 showed further changes and a CSF analysis positive for JCV DNA confirmed the diagnosis of PML.
+We have since been informed that the patient passed away.3

-a Carry-over PML: PML that develops a few months after stopping one disease-modifying therapy (DMT) and starting a different DMT.
-In these cases, PML could have developed without causing symptoms while the patient was still on the previous DMT, or shortly after stopping the previous DMT.5
+b Carry-over PML: PML that develops a few months after stopping one DMT known to increase the risk of PML and starting a different DMT.
+In these cases, PML could have developed without causing symptoms while the patient was still on the previous DMT, or shortly after stopping the previous DMT.7

 Progressive Multifocal Leukoencephalopathy (PML) is an opportunistic viral infection of the brain caused by the John Cunningham (JC) virus that typically only occurs in patients who are immunocompromised, and that usually leads to death or severe disability.